Sermon – The Sunday of the Holy Fathers of the Seventh Ecumenical Council

 Our church is committed to providing an environment that not only teaches our children facts but demonstrates the Christian life.
 This means that all of us have a part to play in educating our children.
 This also means: whether we even care to be involved in the lives of our children or not—we all have an influence in the lives of our young people for better or worse as members of the church.
 They also are very keenly aware of knowing if you care.

 Demonstrating the Christian life is a shared experience.
 It is practiced.
 A practice that we all participate in.
-Whether it be coming to church, sharing our offerings, doing things for others, even caring for our church property; it involves a lot of repetition and personal sacrifice.
+Whether it be coming to church, sharing our offerings and talents, doing things for others, also caring for our church property; it involves a lot of repetition and personal sacrifice.
 In fact, life is filled with doing things over and over again; sometimes because we do not get it right the first time.
-However, getting things right can become easier when you know you have someone there beside you; not only to help you in knowing how to do something, but being there for encouragement and support, especially when you don’t feel like you can do it again; or even get up and try doing things over.
+However, getting things right can become easier when you know you have someone there beside you; not only to help you in knowing how to do something, but being there for encouragement and support, especially when you don’t feel like you can do it again or get up and try doing things over.
 It helps to also know that you will not be harshly judged or looked down upon for not being perfect.

 However a healthy trusting relationship is a relationship where one is able to not only tell you what you want to hear, but what you need to hear; perhaps what you don’t want to hear.
 This is precisely what is meant by Christian discipleship.
 It is mentoring.
 Discipleship, however, is not a cloning process or joining a cult.
 Discipleship does not stifle creativity, dialogue or discussion.
 However, discipleship is governed by norms, rules, boundaries.
 Discipleship is also recognizing that we are all disciples of the One who is the Lord our God!